LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 ## Conclusion

-This has been a long journey for a simple conclusion: to measure the difference between scatter plots, use equation $\ref{eq:wasserstein_normal}$.
-This formula can be implemented in a single line with any decent linear algebra package.
+This has been a long post for a simple conclusion: equation $\ref{eq:wasserstein_normal}$ can be applied in most scenarios to measure the difference between scatter plots.
+This formula can be implemented in a single line with a standard linear algebra package.
 However this post was not just about the conclusion.
-It was the journey in exploring the mathematics too.
+It was also about the journey in exploring different solutions and comparing visual approaches with a statistical one.

-It was also to prove that sometimes reinventing the wheel is not necessary and that visual solutions which can look simple can be complex to realise.
+I hope this post has given insight into problems like this.
+Sometimes it is better to follow established practices rather than reinvent the wheel.

+Some humility is important too.
-As someone who was always strong with mathematics, it is frustrating to hear the argument that equation $\ref{eq:wasserstein_normal}$ is too complex in favour of the whole polygon approach.
+It is frustrating to hear the argument that equation $\ref{eq:wasserstein_normal}$ is too complex in favour of the whole polygon approach.
 The one is a maths formula; the other is a whole multi-step iterative-based algorithm with many failure points.
 This work justified my initial thoughts.
-The polygon method required over 1000 lines in code and extensive testing while the formula only 30 (with comments, documentation,  calculating the means and variances and handling numerical errors).
+The polygon method required over 1000 lines in code and extensive testing; the formula only 30.[^additional_lines]

 When creating the [widget](#2d-similarity-widget) at the start, I considered adding all the methods.
-However JavaScript unlike Julia is not a numerical programming language.
+However - unlike Julia - JavaScript is not a numerical programming language.
-While the Wasserstein formula itself is still short, there are almost 190 lines of code for the basic linear algebra.
+While the Wasserstein formula itself is still short there are almost 190 lines of code for the basic linear algebra.
+The polygon and ellipse methods would also require scaffolding code, mostly likely more so.
-As in the original use case, I decided the polygon and ellipse methods were way too much effort.
+As in the original use case I decided they were way too much effort.

-I hope you, as the reader, appreciate this journey and will consider using the "scarier" mathematics if you ever need to.
-Sometimes, it really is the easiest way.

 ## Code analysis